ahad324/MarksCalculator/Readme.md

 - JavaScript

 ## Credits
-This project was created by [Your Name].
+This project was created by AbdulAhad

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.